-Step by Step Procedures to Mail Merge Labels from Excel to Word
+How to Mail Merge Labels from Excel to Word: Step-by-Step Procedure

 MS Word has a cool feature called Mail Merge.
 Using this feature, we can carry out numerous operations.
 You can import the necessary labels from Excel to Word by applying this Mail Merge.
 This article will guide you through the required steps to Mail Merge Labels from Excel.
 Therefore, follow the steps below carefully to perform the task.

 STEP 1: Prepare Excel File for Mail Merge

 - Then, input the necessary fields to create the Label.